-A full-time employee is a person who works thirty-two and one half (32.5) hours per week averaged over a four (4) week cycle.
+A full-time employee is a person who works thirty-eight (38) hour per week.

-Part -Time Employee
+Part-Time Employee

-A part-time employee is a person who works less than a full-time employee on regular days.
+A part-time employee is a person who works less than thirty-eight (38) hours per week on regular days.

 The hourly rate for a part time employee is calculated at one-thirty eighth of the full-time employee weekly rate applying to the classification.
 A part-time employee is entitled to all the benefits and conditions enjoyed by full-time employees on a pro-rata basis.